qwqVictor/Redrock-2020-Backend-Homework/2020-National-Day/lv2/README.md

 # Password Authenticator

-Storage the username and MD5 hash of password in a text file, and authenticate it.
+Store the username and MD5 hash of password in a text file, and authenticate them.

 To build:
 ```shell